miledkareh/Todo/README.md

 Import database todo.sql into your phpmyadmin
 Access Todo/API/.env and change the database connection

-To run the application open localhost/Todo : a login page must appear.
+To run the application open localhost/Todo : a login page must appear / username: user | password: password.

 Make sure that the port is 80.
 If not,make sure to include it in url (localhost:8888/todo)